uetvn/Hog/documents/paper_outline.md

 -   Contribution:
     + Edit algorithm, faster calculation
+	The most domiant part is cell histogram generation.
 	 In this paper, we optimized by reducing a large number of calculations in algorithm.
 Removing complex calculations like arctan, root... will make hardware excutes simpler and faster. we optimized  by reducing a large number of calculations in algorithm.
 Removing complex calculations like arctan, root... will make hardware excutes simpler and faster.

 - Overview next sections:
 	 In section 2, this paper overview the state-of-the-art of object detection.